-We periodically request a number of copies of the T183 and T1153 Forms from each electronic filer.
+We periodically request a number of copies of the T183 Forms from each electronic filer.
 We may also request written explanation for errors noted during our review.
-EFILE and SEND privileges may be suspended if the forms or written explanations we request are not provided in the time frame that we specify.
+EFILE privileges may be suspended if the forms or written explanations we request are not provided in the time frame that we specify.

 Should we request forms from you that are signed by someone other than the taxpayer (example: Power of Attorney; Trustee in bankruptcy; or Executor or Administrator of the estate), you must submit copies of the documentation showing proof along with the requested form.

 We will advise electronic filers of problems originating in branch offices.
 If there are repeated or continuing problems with a particular branch office, the "parent" will be required to drop that office from the program.
 Failure to take corrective action with the problem branch will lead to suspension of the "parent."
 Such a suspension will apply to all returns filed by an electronic filer, including all branch offices.

 The Canada Revenue Agency (CRA) reserves the right to revoke an electronic filer's authorization to participate in electronic filing if any one of the following conditions exists:

 - deterioration in the quality of individual transmissions;